HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/Report for the test.md

 #### Q 4.2.1 Version: CR_Rate by each state
-* The second indicator that I use to measure the efficiency is the CR ratio, which is defined as the sum of clicks divided by the sum of revenue.
+* The second indicator that I use to measure the efficiency is the CR ratio, which is defined as the sum of clicks divided by the sum of revenue for each state.
 * This ratio measures how many clicks that the stores need to generate an addtional unit of revenue.
-* Again, with lower RC_ratio, the stores in that state is more efficient becasue it would take fewer clicks to generate an addtional revenue.
+* A little bit different from the previous case,with lower RC_ratio, the stores in that state is more efficient becasue it would take fewer clicks to generate an addtional revenue.
 That is the reason why I create the rankings of the stores in each state by ascending RC_rate.
 * Also, another important assumption that I make for this indicator is that in the Question 3, we can find there exist mismatch between marketing_data table and store_revenue table.
 I simply keep the rows of the merging result with non-NULL values instead of including the NULL values inside.
 Since CR ratio is a fraction, NULL value on the denominator is hard to deal with.
 ><pre>
 >WITH T1 AS(
 >SELECT date as date_m,
 >	     geo as geo_m,
 >        clicks
->        FROM marketing_data
+>FROM marketing_data
+>GROUP BY date_m,geo_m
 >),
 >T2 AS(
 >SELECT date as date_s,